 MASILC - HomeThe Massachusetts Statewide Independent Living Council (MASILC) is a Governor appointed Council.
 Members include persons who are knowledgeable about centers for independent living and the services they provide.
 The Council was established by Executive Order No.373 of William F. Weld, Governor of the Commonwealth of Massachusetts on September 26, 1994.
-The Council includes representation of individuals with a range of physical and mental disabilities from the various geographic areas within the Commonwealth of Massachusetts.

 We hope you find the content of this site useful, informative and easy to navigate.
 Comments and suggestions are always welcome in the hopes of improving the usability for all persons who visit.